Improving family health in northern Nigeria

 Guests include those affected by the topic in question, alongside medical experts, community and religious leaders and government officials.

 The programme is so popular in northern Nigeria that people have formed their own listening groups in three states to discuss the issues it covers.
-YTNA also has a Facebook page and listeners are also invited to participate via SMS.
+YTNA has a Facebook page and listeners are also invited to participate via SMS.

 One listener took the opportunity to text their appreciation, “Hakan take.
 Greetings to producers of YTNA.
 I wish you all the best because you enlighten us on how to take care of ourselves and safeguard our lives.”